wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 This event is mainly sent by the WHEP resource to indicate ad insertion opportunities for the WHEP player.

 - event name: "scte35"
-- event data: Base URL 64 serializaton of an SCTE35 message as defined in {{SCTE35}}.
+- event data: Base URL 64 serialization of an SCTE35 message as defined in {{SCTE35}}.

 ~~~~~
 event: scte35